Divorce & Separation

 Similarly, the collaborative divorce process focuses on you and your family as individuals.
 It involves a team of financial professionals, legal professionals, and mental health professionals who develop practical solutions to the terms of your divorce agreement.

-To discuss your situation, contact our divorce attorneys in Franklin at Puryear, Newman & Morton, PLLC.
+To discuss your situation, contact our divorce lawyers in Franklin at Puryear, Newman & Morton, PLLC.
 We offer tailored legal help to families throughout Williamson and Davidson counties, as well as across Metro Nashville.

 A Reputation for Excellence